 Radiation therapy may be a treatment option for certain men with prostate cancer.

 Aside from surgery to remove the prostate, it is the only way to eliminate prostate cancer.
-Urology San Antonio’s Reyna Cancer Center is an entire facility dedicated to radiation therapy for cancer treatment.
+The San Antonio Cancer Center is an entire facility dedicated to radiation therapy for cancer treatment.
 Although we treat many types of cancers, we specialize in radiation for prostate cancer.

-Urology San Antonio uses the most advanced and precise methods of radiation therapy for prostate cancer.
+The San Antonio Cancer Center uses the most advanced and precise methods of radiation therapy for prostate cancer.

 External Beam Radiation Therapy (EBRT) – EBRT uses beams of radiation from a machine outside the body to treat the prostate.
 It’s used to try to cure early-stage cancers or relieve symptoms such as bone pain if cancer has spread to a specific area in a bone.